HotManBobby96/esp32-cam-Home-Assistance-Recorder/README.md

 Having to use BTE servers so we can get zigby and stuff

 This is being made for the use of camera actiavaion away from a computer and a really shitty network that wouldnt let webhooks and shi work. (fuh my school)

+if you are using a sd card.
+You need to reformat the sd card to FAT32